metomi/rose/sphinx/tutorial/rose/applications.rst

    #. **Move environment variables defined in the** ``flow.cylc`` **file.**

-      In the ``[runtime][forecast][environment]`` section of the ``flow.cylc`` file in the
+      In the ``[runtime][forecast][environment]`` section of the ``flow.cylc`` file in the weather-forecasting workflow we set a few environment variables:
-      :ref:`weather-forecasting workflow <tutorial-datetime-cycling-practical>`
-      we set a few environment variables:

       * ``WIND_FILE_TEMPLATE``
       * ``WIND_CYCLES``